Universal consistency of the $k$-NN rule in metric spaces and Nagata dimension. III: Proof of Theorem

-We will now construct two finite measures both having $K$ as their support, each one of total mass $1/2$.
+We will now construct two finite Borel measures whose support is contained in $K$, each one of total mass $1/2$.
 The measure $\mu_1$ is purely atomic and has $x^t$, $t\in T$ as atoms.
 The non-atomic measure $\mu_0$ is a weak limit of the sequence of uniform measures supported on the points $y^t$, $\abs t=i$, as $i\to\infty$.